ubc-vision/image-matching-benchmark/README.md

 conda env create -f system/<your_choice>.yml
 ```

 Colmap should be installed separately, and its binaries be visible in the system path.
-You can follow the documentation [here](https://colmap.github.io/install.html) to do so.
+You can follow [this documentation](https://colmap.github.io/install.html).

-For stereo, we provide wrappers around OpenCV RANSAC, which is far from the state of the art.
-We also provide wrappers around GC-RANSAC, DEGENSAC and MAGSAC (for performance, we recommend the last two).
+For stereo, we provide wrappers around OpenCV RANSAC, which is far from the state of the art ([examples](https://github.com/opencv/opencv/pull/16498#issue-370691424)).
+We also provide wrappers around GC-RANSAC, DEGENSAC and MAGSAC.
 Note that you may not need any of these if you want to provide a final set of matches directly, bypassing standard robust estimators.
 You can install them into your conda environment as follows.

 For DEGENSAC:
 ```